Algorhythmn/dai-lab-http-infrastructure/README.md

 Security benefits of a reverse-proxy:

 - It is the only element that is exposed directly to the Internet.
-- It allow to distribute connections to multiple instances of the same servers to prevent overloads
+- It allows to distribute connections to multiple instances of the same servers to prevent overloads

-To acccess Traefik's dashboard go to the following address:
+The Dashboard of Traefik can be accessed via the following address:

 ```
 http://localhost:8080
 ```

-It will list all entrypoints, routers and services that we've defined in the commands above and all HTTP services that Traefik founds thanks to its access to Docker sockets.
+On this dashboard all entrypoint, routers and services are listed that we've defined in the commands above and all HTTP services that Traefik found thanks to its access to Docker sockets.

 ## Step 5: Scalability and load balancing